nikosfl/nikosfl.github.io/courses.md

 </div>

 ## National Technical University of Athens
-*I had to complete 61 classes before obtaining my Diploma; here I am only listing a subset of those I took after my 6th semester (when I had to choose my flows of specialization) and are relevant to Signal Processing, Artificial Intelligence, or Software Development.*
+*This is a subset of the advanced classes I took at NTUA which are relevant to Signal Processing, Artificial Intelligence, or Software Development.*
 * Pattern Recognition with Emphasis on Speech Recognition
 * Speech and Natural Language Processing
 * Computer Vision